dxw/playbook/src/govpress-unit/apprentice-developer-plan.md

 tickets that come in, carry out maintenance tasks, and solve issues that come up.
 You will do this with the support of members of that team.

-### Months 12-13: Technical OPerations and delivery rotation
+### Months 12-13: Technical Operations and delivery rotation

 It is important for all developers to understand what happens to code once it is deployed to a live environment, and the challenges involved in securing deployments,